Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/03-Http-Methods/README.md

 ## Wrap-Up

+If you did not finish the Babel/Node/Express tutorial, finish all parts as homework.

 Begin work on the [Reddit.js](https://www.makeschool.com/academy/track/reddit-clone-in-node-js) tutorial.
-Finish Parts 1-3 before class on Monday.
+Finish Parts 1-3 before class on Thursday.

 Fill out our [Vibe Check form](https://make.sc/bew1.3-vibe-check) with any feedback you have for the class.